 Mark Thompson took over today as chief executive officer of the New York Times Co.
-(NYT) amid lingering criticism of his handling of a sex scandal at the British Broadcasting Corp.
+(NYT:US) amid lingering criticism of his handling of a sex scandal at the British Broadcasting Corp.

 Chairman and Publisher Arthur Sulzberger issued a memo to staff this morning confirming the CEO’s arrival, after a number of columnists at the newspaper questioned BBC’s journalism practices under Thompson.
 He was hired for the job in August following a career at the U.K. broadcaster.

 Sulzberger welcomed Thompson to the Times’ staff in the memo, saying his management experience at the BBC “will be of great value to our company as we continue our pursuit of creating the highest quality journalism and the business results to support it.”

 The BBC has been roiled by allegations that the popular host Jimmy Savile sexually abused dozens of children while he worked at the broadcaster.
 While BBC’s “Newsnight” had sought to bring light to Savile’s past last year, the story was killed, further raising concerns about a cover-up.
 Thompson, who led the BBC for an eight-year stretch lasting until September, said he wasn’t aware of the abuse allegations and didn’t participate in stopping “Newsnight” from airing the segment.

 “I was not involved in any way in the decision-making about the ‘Newsnight’ investigation into Savile,” Thompson said in an interview last month.
 Savile died last year.